platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 1. Configure your CDN to set the `X-Forwarded-Host` HTTP header to the public domain (`example.com`).
    That allows the request from the CDN to Platform.sh to still carry the original requested domain.
-   The specific way to do so will vary by the CDN.
+   The specific way to do so varies by the CDN.
 2. Ensure your application can read from the `X-Forwarded-Host` header should it need the Host information.
    Many popular applications already do so, but if you have a custom application make sure that it checks for that header